sjitech/docker-geek/README.md

 ### `docker-container-geek-ns`: freely manipulate files and network of a container

-Much like `docker-container-geek`, but also with net,ipc,uts namespaces switched to target container's.
+Much like `docker-container-geek`, except that it switch to namespaces of target container.

+This tool starts a tool container, and
+- map target container's rootfs into `/rootfs`
+- map host's rootfs into `/host-rootfs`
+- switch to pid,net,ipc,uts namespaces of **target container**

 ```
 docker-container-geek-ns [OPTIONS] CONTAINER_ID_OR_NAME [CMD [ARGS...]]